About Alere San Diego, Inc.

 Abbott's Established Pharmaceutical Products (some 15% of sales) are branded generics marketed in emerging markets.
 These include gastroenterology drugs (such as Creon, Duspatel, and Heptral), women's health products (Duphaston and Femoston), cardiovascular and metabolic offerings (Lipanthyl, Teveten, and Synthroid, among others), pain and central nervous system medications (Serc, Brufen, and Sevedol), and respiratory drugs and vaccines (Influvac, Biaxin, Klacid, and Klacirid).

-Abbott Park, Illinois-based Abbott has about 95 manufacturing plants, as well as R&D facilities, in countries around the globe including Brazil, Canada, China, Colombia, Germany, India, Ireland, the Netherlands, Pakistan, Russia, Spain, Singapore, the UK, and the US.
+Abbott Park, Illinois-based Abbott has more than 90 manufacturing plants, as well as R&D facilities, in countries around the globe including Brazil, Canada, China, Colombia, Germany, India, Ireland, the Netherlands, Pakistan, Russia, Spain, Singapore, the UK, and the US.

 The company's products are sold in more than 160 countries, allowing the company to reduce dependence on any specific market.
 Abbott earns about 35% of its revenues in the US.
 Other major markets include China, Germany, India, Japan, Switzerland, and the Netherlands, each accounting for around 5% of sales.

 Sales and Marketing